mathigon/textbooks/polygons-and-polyhedra/content.md

       .set-item: svg(width=120, height=120): polygon(points="115,60 52,100 13,64 55,5 65,40", fill="#1b1464")
     p.text-center: button.btn.btn-bounce.btn-small Check…

-  .subsection(data-needs="setpicker")
+{.subsection(data-needs="setpicker")}
-    p Regular triangles are often called #[strong equilateral triangles], and reqular quadrilaterals (4-gons) are often called #[strong squares].
+Regular triangles are often called __equilateral triangles__, and regular quadrilaterals (4-gons) are often called __squares__.

-    p Finally, the sides of a polygon are called #[strong edges], and the points are called #[strong vertices].
-However these are enough words and terminology for now…
+// Finally, the sides of a polygon are called __edges__, and the points are

-//- ---------------------------------------------------------------------------
-//- ---------------------------------------------------------------------------

-section#triangles
+// called __vertices__.
+However this is terminology for now!

+---{#triangles}

-  h2 Angles in Triangles
+## Angles in Triangles

-  p Every triangle has three #[strong internal angles] – angles at every vertex on the inside.
+Every triangle has three __internal angles__ – angles at every vertex on the inside.
 In this diagram you can move the vertices and see what happens to the internal angles.
 Try making all angles as large as possible, or as small as possible, or as equal as possible.

   .geopad
     svg
       path.geo-angle(x-d="${svgAngle(a,b,c,50)}")
       path.geo-angle.m-blue(x-d="${svgAngle(b,c,a,50)}")
       path.geo-angle.m-green(x-d="${svgAngle(c,a,b,50)}")
       path.geo-line(x-d='${svgLine(a,b)}')
       path.geo-line(x-d='${svgLine(a,c)}')
       path.geo-line(x-d='${svgLine(b,c)}')
       polygon.geo-polygon(x-points="${svgPolygon(a,b,c)}")
       circle.geo-vertex(x-cx="${a.x}", x-cy="${a.y}", r="10")
       circle.geo-vertex(x-cx="${b.x}", x-cy="${b.y}", r="10")
       circle.geo-vertex(x-cx="${c.x}", x-cy="${c.y}", r="10")
     .angle-values
       .angle-value.m-red ${deg(c,a,b)}°
       .angle-value.m-blue ${deg(a,b,c)}°